ETH-NEXUS/gExcite_pipeline/testdata/README_testdata.md

 2) Download the FASTQ files archive and extract it with `unzip gexcite_testdata_fastqs.zip`

-3) Move or link the FASTQ files into a subdirectory called `fastqs` in the gExcite working directory (usually `gExcite_pipeline`).
-Make sure you follow the [expected folder structure](../README.md) with one subdirectory per sample.
+3) Move the extracted directory (named "fastqs") into the gExcite working directory.

 4) Install Snakemake and mamba on your system

 ```